llesoil/input_sensitivity/README.md

 We provide a **docker image to build (i.e. a Dockerfile) to replicate or reproduce the measurements**.

-To use it, you can follow the steps in this directory:
+To use it, you can follow the steps in the "replication/measurements" directory:

 https://anonymous.4open.science/repository/df319578-8767-47b0-919d-a8e57eb67d25/replication/measurements

-The "replication" folder details the configuration of our server (hardware details, operating system distribution and version, software version) and provides a Dockerfile to build in order to replicate the measurements.
+The "replication" folder details the configuration of our server (hardware details, operating system distribution and version, software version) and contains a Dockerfile to build in order to replicate the measurements.

 Data about the experiment, x264 configuration knowledge (a.k.a. domain knowledge), and ideas explored during the redaction of the paper are available in the "information" sub-directory.